 interested in, or want to know, and it's not on these pages, then send me email and ask.

-2/17/2020 I am currently hiring: for a post-doc position in robotics to work on a CISE NSF Infrastructure grant for benchmarking grasping and manipulation.
+12/1/2020 We are currently hiring: for a post-doc position in robotics OR graphics/visualization to work on a CISE NSF Infrastructure grant for benchmarking grasping and manipulation.
 I'm looking for a graphics/visualization person interested in learning more robotics OR a robotics grasping/manipulation person looking to learn more about HCI and Visualization.
-More information here, including the link to apply.
-If you have questions, please don't hesitate to contact me!.
+More information here, including the formal link to apply.
+Please feel free to contact me directly to find out more about the position before formally applying.

 My background is in computer science, specifically computer graphics and surface modeling.
 However, over the years I've delved into human computer interfaces, surface modeling for biological applications, bat sonar, art-based rendering, 3D sketching, and understanding how people perform 3D segmentation of volumetric data.